-On Pearl Harbor Remembrance Day, U.S. flags are to be flown at half staff.
+On Pearl Harbor Remembrance Day, U.S. flags are to be flown at half-staff.

-On December 8, 1941 President Franklin D. Roosevelt stated in a speech to Congress it was “..a day that will live in infamy”.
+On December 8, 1941, President Franklin D. Roosevelt stated in a speech to Congress it was “..a day that will live in infamy”.
 The U.S. then declared war on Japan.

 The debt we owe our World War II veterans is one that we can never fully repay.
 So many veterans gave their lives to protect our freedom and way of life.

-Holiday Insights, where everyday is a holiday, a bizarre day, a wacky day, observance, or a special event.
-Join us in the calendar fun each and every day of the year.
+Holiday Insights, where every December day is a holiday, a bizarre or wacky day, an observance, or a special event.
+Join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events and observances, more than one for every day of the year.
-Many new holidays are being created on a regular basis.
-At Holiday Insights, we strive to thoroughly research and report details of each one as completely and accurately as possible.
+There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year.
+Many of these holidays are new.
+People and organizations are creating new holidays regularly.
+December holidays are no exception.
+Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.